gergo-kocsis/qa-eng-test/README.md

 # Hello
+gergo_kocsis@outlook.com | [LinkedIn](https://www.linkedin.com/in/gergo-kocsis-71252b181/) | [Website](https://gergokocsis.wixsite.com/portfolio)

 ## TL;DR
 Please find my submission here.
 My test lives in `QA-Automation/tests.py`.
 From root run `pytest -v QA-Automation/tests.py` headlessly, or `pytest -v QA-Automation/tests.py --headed` if you wanna see what's going on.
+Helper functions are in `QA-Automation/helpers.py`.

+## Overview
+I used Playwright.
+I wanted to use Cypress, so I emailed Cal, but I also didn't wanna miss the submission deadline, so after a few days of waiting, I started it in Playwright.
+I have never used this before, but I found most of my Cypress skills were directly transferable.
+If you look at the timings of my commits, I want to mention that I had trouble with my Python setup and spent a lot of time on it (of course, it was Microsoft's fault)

+There should be 2 users, which I think should automatically set up, but if they are not, we have:
+- user1, password123
+- user2, password321

 ## Test architecture
 In the original readme, under [Test Coverage Expectations](https://github.com/CydarLtd/qa-automation-interview?tab=readme-ov-file#test-coverage-expectations), 4 bullet points were listed.
 This makes me think you were expecting at least 4 separate tests.
 However, I created only one test, which covers all of those areas (and some more).
 Let's now argue about why I did it this way *(I know I'm about to argue with myself, but I will imagine the counterpoints)*